Lewis-Cyber-Defense/pilots-handbook/defensive-security/linux-system-administration/services.md

 Also note that many service names end with `d`, e.g. `sshd`, `auditd`, `splunkd`, `httpd`, etc.

 > Tip: Some planted vulns may be running as services.
-Check for recently modified systemd unit files with: `ls -lAhtr /etc/systemd/system/`
+Check for recently modified systemd unit files with: `find /etc/systemd/system/ | xargs ls -lAhtrd`
 {.is-info}

 # Common Services